Katy Branch Library

 View of the garden in 2015.

 On May 7, 2016, the Katy Branch Library held an Asian Festival as part of Asian American and Pacific Islander Heritage Month.
-The festival included musical performance, dancing, henna art, and more.
+The festival included musical performances, dancing, henna art, and more.

 In January 2018, the new Curiosity Cruiser bookmobile visited the Katy Branch.